-All experiments were run on the 512-processor SGI Origin2000 sharedmemory system at NASA Ames Research Center.
+All experiments were run on the 512-processor SGI Origin2000 shared-memory system at NASA Ames Research Center.
 Each Origin2000 node is a symmetric multiprocessor (SMP) containing two 400 MHz MIPS R12000 processors and 512 MB of local memory.
-Due to the memory requirements of the test cases, runs could not be conducted on less than 32 processors.
-Our timing results are averaged over 100 iterations and reported in seconds.
+Due to the size of the test problem, all runs were conducted for only 100 time steps.
+Our timing results are averaged over the number of iterations and given in seconds.